jesperancinha/public-transport-declarer/README.md

 ## Final notes:

-Please add the generated libs folders to your project class path if you cannot complete your build.
+Please add the generated lib folder to your project dependencies if you cannot complete your build.